This post was most recently updated on October 18th, 2016

-” Below is a list of the Nobel-worthy discoveries to which E. coli has contributed and the year that they received the prize.
+Below is a list of the Nobel-worthy discoveries in which E. coli has been used as a research organism/tool along with Nobel prize-winning year.

 - 2008: Green fluorescent protein, a tag scientists use to track cell components